jnbastidas/portafolio/README.md

       » mvn spring-boot:run

   Once this has finished, you can use the url http://localhost:8081/portfolio/ping (from a rest client) to verify the correct work.
-You can user the file <a href='https://github.com/jnbastidas/portafolio/blob/master/Portfolio%20Apis%20Test.postman_collection.json'>Portfolio Apis Test.postman_collection.json</a>
+<br />Please use the file <a href='https://github.com/jnbastidas/portafolio/blob/master/Portfolio%20Apis%20Test.postman_collection.json'>Portfolio Apis Test.postman_collection.json</a> with the <a href='https://www.postman.com/'>Postman app</a> to test the endpoints for getting and modifing the profile information.

  <br /><br />
  <b>Key Features and Technologies</b>